SpenceKonde/ATTinyCore/avr/libraries/Wire/Readme.md

 ### Yeah, they don't line up so good
 It's like the API designer read the protocol spec and designed to that and had never actually used an I2C device, or had little imagination and hadn't attempted to make anything that acted like other I2C devices.
 You cannot have a register-model, because you don't know how many bytes the master will read (the protocol never tells you this), nor can you find out how many are read after the fact, nor can you put the slave to sleep because it might be silently servicing an interrupt for a read that hasn't finished yet.
 This will generally make you "that device" that when misused, becomes non-responsive with one or both lines being held low.
 You don't want to be that device.
 I don't really have any good solution to offer here, but this is why all arduino slave devices you've seen use I2C like lobotomized serial: That's the only mode of operation that the API supports.

-The API has been extended for DxCore and mTC - the problem was far more tractable there: It only had to be done once for every AVR released since 2016 - the same library works unmodified and likely will continue to do so for the forseeable future, with only trivial changes, whereas it would have to be done thrice for the older parts.
+The API has been extended for DxCore and mTC - the problem was far more tractable there: It only had to be done once for every AVR released since 2016 - the same library works unmodified and likely will continue to do so for the foreseeable future, with only trivial changes, whereas it would have to be done thrice for the older parts.
 Moreover, on all of these parts, whatever I2C implementation is available, it is much less helpful, and lacks the features that we used for this on mTC and DxC.